jedymatt/tall-blog/README.md

 ## Run Locally

-Clone the repository and go to {application directory} directory
+Clone the repository and then go to tall-blog directory by running these commands:
 ```shell
 git clone https://github.com/jedymatt/tall-blog.git